thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Okay cool, but how do we get our tab titles into that collection?
 This is where, in Angular 1, directive controllers come in.
-However, in Angular 2 it's much easier.
+However, since Angular 2.x it's much easier.
 First we need an interface so that the outside world can actually add items to our internal collection.
 Let's add a method `addTab(tab: Tab)`, that takes a `Tab` object and does exactly what we need.

 {% highlight js %}
 {% raw %}